-- 17. Exhibit "A", which is attached and incorporated for all purposes, conveys the following information for the time period of August 1, 2008 through March 31, 2008: (a) the number of hours worked by each attorney and staff member on a particular day; (b) the manner and type of work performed by each attorney and staff member; (c) the customary billing rate for each person rendering service in this matter; and (d) the monetary value assigned to each task performed by a given attorney and/or staff member.
-Each of the invoices attached as Exhibit "A" reflect aggregate expenses by category during a given month. - 18.
-Attached as Exhibit "B" are copies of each expense item that exceeds \$500.00 for the months covered by this Application.
+8. Exhibit "A," which is attached hereto and incorporated herein by reference for all purposes conveys the following information for the time period of November 1, 2005 through March 31, 2006: (a) the number of hours worked by each attorney and staff member on a particular day; (b) the manner and type of work performed by each attorney and staff member; (c) the customary billing rate for each person rendering service in this matter; and (d) the monetary value assigned to each task performed by a given attorney and/or staff member.
+Each of the invoices attached hereto as Exhibit "A" reflect aggregate expenses by category during a given month.